 About Radio Broadstairs

-Radio Broadstairs is a 24 hour online community radio station, also searchable on Tune-In, Radio garden and various other platforms.
+Radio Broadstairs is a 24 hour online community radio station, on Alexa smart speakers and also searchable on Tune-In, Radio garden and various other platforms.
 We are licensed by PPL & PRS.
 Community radio stations typically cover a small geographical area and are run on a not-for-profit basis.
 They can cater for whole communities or for different areas of interest such as a particular ethnic group, age group or interest group.
 Our website reflects the local area of Broadstairs but our programmes will mainly appeal to listeners far and wide.

 What services must a community radio station provide?

 Community radio stations programmes should reflect the needs and interests of its audience.
 But rather than talk at its community, the station should try to become a friend on air.
 Community stations typically provide 81 hours of original and distinctive output a week, mostly locally produced.

 What does not for profit mean?